Medically reviewed by

 Only a doctor can determine if you have rosacea.
-If you suspect that you have rosacea, you should have a doctor examine the affected area.
+If you suspect that you it, you should have a doctor examine the affected area.

 Topical antibiotics can relieve symptoms, but rosacea is chronic.
 Avoiding the sun and emotional stress reduces the chances of an outbreak.
 There are prescription drugs that contain azelaic acid, which help alleviating symptoms by lubricating the skin.
 If that does not help, you can get antibiotics in pill form, but the treatment time can be long.
 If the symptoms return, you may need to repeat the treatment.
 The superficial blood vessels can be treated with laser technology if you are extremely disturbed by the disease.